Symmetry in neutrino oscillation in matter with non-unitarity: Reparametrization (Rep) symmetry: New progress in understanding and its quantum nature

-The $V$ matrix, the matrix representations of $\bf{V}$, will be calculated to first order in section \ref{sec:Vmatrix-method}.
-Then, we confirm that the $V$ matrix has no $m_{i}$ dependence, and hence the masses do not transform under the SF symmetry transformations.
+The $V$ matrix, the matrix representation of $\bf{V}$, will be calculated to first order in section \ref{sec:Vmatrix-method}.
+Then, we confirm that the $V$ matrix has no $m_{i}$ dependence, and hence the masses do not transform under the SF symmetry transformations in DMP.
+In vacuum, on the other hand, $m^2_{i}$ can transform because the state space is spanned by the eigenstate of the vacuum Hamiltonian $H_{ \text{vac} } \equiv U~\text{diag} (m^2_{1}/2E, m^2_{2}/2E, m^2_{3}/2E )~U^{\dagger}$ with the eigenvalues to be elevated to the operators.
+Due to the difference in the state space structure it is unlikely that the vacuum SF symmetry can be regarded as the vacuum limit of the DMP symmetry.
+This point will be revisited in Appendix~\ref{sec:vacuum-SF}.